 Our camper care team, made up of a school psychologist and a social worker, ensures that our campers are having successful summers.
 Members of the camper care team spend time leading staff training sessions, speaking with parents, as well as consulting with staff members regarding children who are experiencing difficulties with integration into camp.
 Our camper care team is on-site in order to observe and offer potential solutions to problems as they arise.

 For more information on special diets, click here.

 Training and Supervision of Staff

-Children are divided into an edah (division) according to grade, and are further divided into small groups according to gender.
+Children are divided into an edah (division) according to grade, and are further divided into small groups.
 Leading each group are two or more mature counselors who work under the direct supervision of a Rosh Edah (Division Head), an adult staff member with significant experience in teaching and youth work.
 Feel free to contact your child’s Rosh Edah during the camp day if you have any concerns.